Udaykir02/GDP_Group-3/Environment.md

 7. *Community and Modules:*
    - A large Node.js community provides a vast ecosystem of modules for faster development of common functionalities.

+8. *API Development:*
+   - Node.js, with frameworks like Express, is well-suited for building robust RESTful APIs for seamless integration.

+9. *Handling High Concurrency:*
+   - Designed to handle high concurrency, ensuring responsiveness during traffic spikes in e-commerce.

+10. *Fast Development Cycle:*
+    - Supports a fast development cycle, beneficial for agile practices in quickly adapting to market trends.

+11. *Cross-Platform Compatibility:*
+    - Node.js applications run on various platforms, offering flexibility for diverse user bases and devices in e-commerce